Owen Farrell: Early life

+His maternal uncle is former Wigan Warriors and England rugby league captain Sean O'Loughlin, while his paternal uncle Phil Farrell has played for Ireland.
+He is also second cousin (via his fathers's side) to current Wigan captain and England international Liam Farrell and his younger brother Connor.

+He attended the University of Hertfordshire where he graduated with a BA (Hons) in Business.

 Club career

 2008–2009

 Farrell held the record of youngest player ever to appear in English professional rugby union after playing for Saracens 11 days after his 17th birthday, in a 26–17 home defeat against Llanelli Scarlets in the EDF Energy Cup on 5 October 2008, until this record was broken in November 2009 by George Ford of Leicester Tigers.

 2010–2012

 In the 2010–11 season, Farrell signed for Bedford Blues on loan.
 However, he returned to Saracens and was pivotal in the 2010–11 Aviva Premiership Final, kicking five penalties and converting James Short's try, ending with a personal haul of 17 points in the 22–18 victory over reigning champions Leicester Tigers.

-Farrell was “man of the match” in a 26-14 defeat of Harlequins which took Saracens to third in the Aviva Premiership.
+Farrell was “man of the match” in a 26–14 defeat of Harlequins which took Saracens to third in the Aviva Premiership.
 Saracens' head coach, Mark McCall told the Press Association: "Owen controlled the game with maturity beyond his years.
 He can play centre or fly-half with equal authority and we are delighted both with the win and with his performance."